-Parents/carers are encouraged to contact [name] if they are concerned or dissatisfied in any way with the support provided by the [School/Academy] for a student with medical needs.
+Parents/carers are encouraged to contact [name] if they are concerned or dissatisfied in any way with the support provided by the school for a student with medical needs.

-If concerns cannot be resolved in this manner; parents/carers can follow the [School/Academy]'s complaint procedure.
+If concerns cannot be resolved in this manner; parents/carers can follow the school's complaint procedure.